-Approximately 1,300 tons of hazardous filter cake and 24,000 tons of nonhazardous filter cake will be generated each year by the Project.
-(AFC at 2-30) According to the AFC at 2-27, the largest nonhazardous waste stream will be filter cake generated during operations.
-The AFC at 5.14-4 assumes that "...95 percent of the filter cake that will be characterized as nonhazardous.
-Approximately five percent will likely be characterized as hazardous due to elevated concentrations of heavy metals..."
-"The nonhazardous filter cake waste from the Project site will be transported to the Desert Valley Company's monofill for disposal.
+Approximately 1,300 tons of hazardous geothermal filter cake and 24,000 tons of nonhazardous geothermal filter cake will be generated each year by the MBGP.
+(AFC at 2-31) According to the AFC at 2-28: "The largest nonhazardous waste stream will be filter cake generated during operations as discussed in Section 5.14 Waste Management."
+The AFC assumes that 95% of the filter cake will be characterized as nonhazardous and approximately 5% will be characterized as hazardous due to elevated concentrations of heavy metals.
+(Id. at 2-28, 5.14-6.)
+"The nonhazardous filter cake waste from the Project site will be transported to the Desert Valley Company monofill for disposal.
 The monofill, located in Brawley, California, is an active Class II Solid Waste Management Facility used for the disposal of designated geothermal nonhazardous waste streams and byproducts."
-(Id. at 5.14-6) The AFC does not contain sufficient information to confirm the assumed 95% nonhazardous and 5% hazardous split for filter cake or to evaluate the potential impacts of handling, transporting, and disposing of filter cake.
+(Id. at 5.14-6.)
+The AFC does not contain sufficient information to confirm the assumed 95% nonhazardous and 5% hazardous split for filter cake or to evaluate the potential impacts of handling, transporting, and disposing of filter cake.